 Funkstown is a tiny town located in the state of Maryland.
 With a population of 852 people and just one neighborhood, Funkstown is the 231st largest community in Maryland.
-Much of the housing stock in Funkstown was built prior to World War II, making it one of the older and more historic towns in the country.
+Funkstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Funkstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Funkstown is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Funkstown who work in office and administrative support (11.83%), maintenance occupations (10.27%), and sales jobs (9.38%).